What is a delinquent account?

 - A filed tax warrant establishes a lien against real and personal property and enables the Department to seize property (bank accounts, wages, personal property) to pay the debt.

-If a filed tax warrant remains unpaid after 30 days, a hearing to revoke the business’s tax registration endorsement may be held.
+If a filed tax warrant remains unpaid after 30 days, a hearing to revoke the business’s account I.D. endorsement may be held.
 (A business must have a tax registration endorsement to legally operate in Washington)

 What can you do to avoid becoming delinquent?